monfort/ffTES/README.md

 7BC643685693BDC13C033ADEC37891F3BDCCE739C9D695AD68810
 7BC643685613BDC13C033ADEC37891F3BDCCE739C9D695AD68810

-normalized Hamming distance equals to: **0.004785**
+Normalized Hamming distance equals to: **0.004785**
-As you can see the distance value is relatively small, so we can determine that two audio files are equal.
+As you can see the distance value is relatively small, so we can determine that two audio files are identical.
 Comparing two random files of the same length will tend to produce a normalized distance close to 0.5 since 50% of the signature bits will differ for random inputs.

 Run sample script: